sage-code/eve/manual/data-types.md

 Implicit conversion is possible and _safe_ in this direction:

-Integer -> Natural -> Real -> Complex.
+Integer: -> Natural:-> Real: -> Complex.

 Explicit conversion is possible but _unsafe_ in this direction:

-Complex -> Real ->  Natural -> Integer.
+Complex -> Real: ->  Natural:-> Integer.

 ```
 given
-  Integer a := 2
+  Integer: a := 2
-  Real b := 1.5
+  Real: b := 1.5
 begin
-  b := a -- this implicit cast is possible b ≡ 2.0
+  b := a -- this implicit cast is possible b = 2.0
-  b := a + 3.5 -- add 3.5 then assign result to b ≡ 5.5
+  b := a + 3.5 -- add 3.5 then assign result to b = 5.5
-  a := b       -- error: can not assign Real to Integer
+  a := b       -- error: can not assign Real: to Integer
-  a := 1.5     -- error: can not assign Real to Integer
+  a := 1.5     -- error: can not assign Real: to Integer
 ready
 ```